 Career Confidence Lessons As A Blogger

-I’m excited for my blog, Career Tipper to reach its first blogiversary.
+I’m excited for my blog, Career Tipper to reach its first blogiversary in 2015.
 I’m grateful for the many lessons of stretch that launching Career Tipper blog has bestowed upon me.
 I did not know where my blogging journey would lead me after penning my first blog post.
 What I knew for sure is that I wanted to help professionals increase their career confidence to pursue their professional goals and experiences that they desired.
 I’m humbled and grateful for the outcomes bestowed to me over the past year by becoming a blogger.
 I have celebrated for and with professionals that my blog has impacted through change of their career perspective, increased career confidence or clarity of what the next facet of their career is for them.

 For me, Career Tipper blog has served as a creative platform that has reconnected me to my creative side through writing and product creation.
 The products I’ve created and blog posts that I have written are for my followers and clients from my heart.
 Promoting the importance of career confidence is an awareness that professionals need to be cognitive of understanding the why behind the impactful career decisions for themselves.
 Lack of experience, education, or resources are not always the career tipping factors that sometimes keeps us from being our professional best.
 The factor that can detour us from connecting to the subject matter expert, leader, influencer, or contributor of value that you were created and developed to be is often fastened to career confidence.
 On this blogiversary, I am grateful for the confirmation that I am on the correct path to expanding my footprint of helping people be the productive and prosperous professionals that they envision themselves being.
 Below are five lessons that blogging has taught me over the past year.